Yutosaki/dotfiles/README.md

 # how to use

-run in your home directory
+run in your home directory (when you use apt)

 ```
 apt update && apt install curl -y
 ```

 ```
 sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply Yutosaki
 ```